 After I gave up on baking soda no ‘poo, I tried one other DIY natural hair wash method using clay.
 It was a total, complete, horrific hair disaster that made my hair break so much more.
 I probably did it wrong, but there was no way I was going to try it again!

 I used a shampoo bar for a while, but I often had this yucky film left over, even with an apple cider vinegar rinse.
 It was still an improvement over no ‘poo, though.
 My hair became much softer using it.

 Next, I switched to the Acure hair care line, specifically the Ultra-Hydrating shampoo & conditioner formula.
 It was another massive improvement, but for some reason, it left my scalp dry and itchy a few days after washing.
 Other ladies love it, though, so it’s definitely a brand to consider.

 Then I learned about Shea Moisture hair products.
 Many of their ingredients are organic and fair trade, and the company has great ratings on EWG’s Skin Deep Cosmetic Database.

 Using Shea Moisture was a learning process for me.
-Many of the lines are formulated for women of color whose hair requires extra moisture because of it’s unique and beautiful texture.
-With my very straight and fine hair, many of the formulas are too heavy.
+Many of the lines are formulated for women of color whose hair requires extra moisture.
+With my very straight and fine hair, some of the formulas are too heavy.
 I had the best results with the Coconut Water Weightless shampoo and conditioner.